Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV: Other Models

+We emphasize that in this Regge framework the data for large $|t|$ (say $|t|\geq 2.5 \GeV^2$) range are not properly represented.
+This is evidence of the absence of knowledge of the transition from soft to hard dynamics, possibly with perturbative three-gluon exchange influencing the tail region and shows the need for more measurements.

+Corresponding to these two approaches, namely two-pomeron exchange (also multi-pomeron exchanges) and added odderon exchange, the additional terms with negative sign leading to dip and bump, are accounted for equivalently in the non-perturbative shape functions of KFK, that guarantee these properties of the amplitudes.

+A more recent work \cite{Godizov} explores the Regge framework, introducing the tradicional soft Pomeron with nonlinear trajectory and the hard Pomeron with stronger slope.
+These quantities are added in an eikonal approximation.
+The parameters adjusted to include the 13 TeV data allow a good representation of the pp data for 7 TeV and 13 TeV, particularly for large $|t|$, and the authors inform that the hard Pomeron pole is crucial in this aspect.
+No Odderon presence is claimed here.
+The $|t|$ space amplitudes of in this calculation are similar the KFK amplitudes.

-A recent study of the energy dependence of $\sigma(s)$ and $\rho(s)$ includes the 13 TeV data in the statistical analysis of all data from $\sqrt{s}=5~ \GeV$ reported by the Particle Data Group (PDG), investigating the contributions of powers and/or logarithms in the Pomeron exchange terms \cite{Luna}.
-The analytical form for $\rho(s)$ is given by dispersion relations, with one subtraction constant.
+Broilo, Luna and Menon \cite{Luna} studied the energy dependence of $\sigma(s)$ and $\rho(s)$ including the 13 TeV data in the statistical analysis of all data from $\sqrt{s}=5~ \GeV$ reported by the Particle Data Group (PDG), investigating comparatively the contributions of powers and/or logarithms in the Pomeron exchange terms \cite{Luna}.
 The conclusion favors the choice of the parametrization with $\log{s}$ and $\log^2{s}$ in $\sigma(s)$, excluding power forms.
-The parametrization leads to $\sigma(s)$ = 107.2 mb, that disagrees with the treatments based on $d\sigma/dt$ measurements at 13 TeV, and leads to $\rho=0.1185$ that agrees with KFK model for zero Coulomb interference phase.
-It is interesting to compare these results with the value $\rho= 0.135 $ obtained also with Pomeron model \cite{DL3} in a description of the energy dependence of forward scattering parameters.
-The effort shows the need of identification of terms and parameters for the phenomenology based on Regge formalism, using the new 13 TeV data for this clarification.
-The study does not include the $|t|$ variable or slopes, and obviously does not include Coulomb interaction.
+At 13 TeV the parametrization leads to $\sigma(s)$ = 107.2 mb, that disagrees with the calculations based on $d\sigma/dt$ , whereas leads to $\rho=0.1185$ that agrees with KFK value for zero Coulomb interference phase.

-The determination of the $|t|=0$ parameters $\sigma(s)$ and $\rho(s)$ using the very irregular data basis of PDG is not secure, because the data basis supported by PDG has not been not submitted to a selection and evaluation of consistency and quality \cite{LOW_ENERGIES}.
-Values of $\sigma$ and $\rho$ are not measured quantities, but rather are model dependent calculations, and in many cases the $d\sigma/dt$ measurements are not sufficient for a proper determination.
-On the other hand, at high energies of Fermilab and LHC, the reported values of $\sigma$ and $\rho$ have discrepancies that oblige alternative choices for statistical analysis.
-We thus find that the analysis of the data of $|t|$ distribution $d\sigma/dt$ at the single energy 13 TeV provides a more efficient and reliable method for determination of these quantities.
+Unfortunately, the determination of the $|t|=0$ quantities such as $\sigma(s)$ and $\rho(s)$ based purely on the bare data of PDG is not secure, because this inclusive data basis has not been not submitted to a selection and evaluation of consistency and quality \cite{LOW_ENERGIES}.
+Values of $\sigma$ and $\rho$ are not quantities directly measured, but rather are model dependent calculations, requiring identification of the imaginary and real parts of the amplitude, and in many cases the $d\sigma/dt$ measurements are not sufficient in range and quality for these calculations.